-As we have discussed in previous post the spiritual disciplines seem difficult.
+As we have discussed in previous post the spiritual disciplines (worship) seem difficult.
 Difficult does not mean that they are not worth it.
 A deep relationship with God is worth everything you have, because it all came from Him anyway.
+Worship is what we are created for.

 That fact is especially important to remember with this week’s spiritual discipline: giving.
 Many people think that giving is when we share our time, gifts, and money.
 More accurately, giving is utilizing the time, gifts, and money that God has entrusted to you.